vertig0ne/TheGuide/pages/01.home/01.basics/ssh-clients/.revs/20180408-211337/default.md

 At the time of writing, Windows doesnt come with native SSH support, therefore we need to download a third party client.

 ### MobaXTerm
-[MobaXTerm](https://mobaxterm.mobatek.net/) is a versitile client, supporting most of your admin needs.It helps you stay organized, by saving credentials (Max.
-12 sessions in the free versions) wich you can put in folders.
-You can have multible sessions open, as tabs.
-It also brings some linux commands to windows, like ls, grep and other populat commands.
+MobaXTerm is a versitile client, supporting most of your admin needs.

 #### Features
 * Portable
 * Lightweight
 * Macros
 * Other remote management protocols (COM, RDP, VNC)

 ## MacOS